Yan Frenkel: Biography

+He performed his own songs in concerts, usually with the audience singing along with him.
+His works were in the repertoire of Anna German, Joseph Kobzon, Georg Ots, Mikhail Chuev, Nani Bregvadze, Mark Bernes, Emil Gorovets and Maya Kristalinskaya.

-Yan Frenkel died on August 25, 1989 in Riga (as foreshadowed in his song Avgust ('August') to the lyrics of Inna Goff).
+Yan Frenkel died on August 25, 1989, in Riga (as foreshadowed in his song Avgust ('August') to the lyrics of Inna Goff).
+He was buried at Novodevichy Cemetery.
+The composer played his last concert in the spring of the same year in Tomsk.
 His wife Natalia died in the mid-1990s, but his daughter Nina has lived in Italy since the 1980s.
 His grandson Ian Frenkel is a musician (pianist and arranger) in the United States Coast Guard Band.

 Trivia

 As reported by composer's fan site, members of Soviet ruling bureaucracy orchestrated a campaign against 'The Cranes', citing the song's religious undertones.
 The case was elevated all the way to the Soviet leader Leonid Brezhnev, who decreed "acceptable to perform, but not too often".

 Frenkel was the prototype for Gena the Crocodile, a fictional, friendly crocodile in the series of popular animation films Gena the Crocodile, Cheburashka and Shapoklyak.